 In a nutshell, SCP is one of twelve categories of travel Americans must undertake to visit Cuba.
 It means genuine interaction with real Cubans, with the activities you partake in supporting them and not the government.
 We’ve worked hard to ensure our activities are not typical cookie-cutter excursions.

 What constitutes SCP travel?

 To comply with travel regulations as of June 5, 2019, you must maintain records that show a full-time schedule of activities with meaningful interaction between yourself and Cuban locals.
 This is YOUR responsibility, but it simply means you should keep your itinerary of our adventure on record for five years (like keeping tax records for audit purposes), and make your own notes on the documents we provide to you.

-Unfortunately, Americans are longer able to book pre- or post-tour days in Cuba.
+Unfortunately, Americans are no longer able to book pre- or post-tour days in Cuba.
 You must depart the country on the final day of your tour.